-Except as otherwise noted above, for our annual grants in 2018, the Compensation Committee generally determined that 50% of the grant date value to be delivered under the Company's long-term equity incentive program would consist of time-based restricted stock and the remaining 50% would consist of PSUs.
+Except as otherwise noted above, for our annual grants in 2020, the Compensation Committee generally determined that 50% of the grant date value to be delivered under the Company's long-term equity incentive program would consist of time-based restricted stock and the remaining 50% would consist of PSUs.

-The time-based restricted stock awards vest as to 33.3% on each of the first, second and third anniversaries of the date of grant, generally subject to the executive's continued employment.
-We believe that grants of time-based restricted stock foster employee share ownership, align the interests of our NEOs with those of our stockholders, and enhance retention by vesting and generally requiring continued employment over a period of years.
+The time-based restricted stock awards vest in increments of one-third on each of the first, second and third anniversaries of the date of grant, generally subject to the executive's continued employment.
+The Compensation Committee believes that grants of time-based restricted stock foster employee share ownership, align the interests of our NEOs with those of our stockholders, and enhance retention by requiring continued employment over a period of years.